turikhay/MapModCompanion/tests_e2e/README.md

 ## How?

-Thanks to [@itzg](https://github.com/itzg) who probably spent countless hours on [Docker image for hosting Minecraft server](https://github.com/itzg/docker-minecraft-server) it was easy.
+Thanks to [@itzg](https://github.com/itzg), who probably spent countless hours on [Docker image for hosting Minecraft server](https://github.com/itzg/docker-minecraft-server), it was easy.
 We just spin up a test server using Docker Compose and log into the game.
 The bot (which is built using [node-minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol)) only needs to join the server and listen to specific plugin channels.

-But automatic bot test is not _that_ useful.
-It doesn't behave like real Minecraft client.

-More importantly, now I can easily debug different combinations of Minecraft server versions and proxies.
+Automatic bot test is not _that_ useful because it doesn't behave like real Minecraft client.
+Now I can easily debug different combinations of Minecraft server versions and proxies.

 ## Let me try